-Dynamic Abbreviation
+• Dynamic Abbreviation

-Also called dabbrev is an important feature of Emacs clones to support programming.
-After typing the first few letters of an identifier you may hit Alt-/, causing PceEmacs to search backwards for identifiers that start the same and using it to complete the text you typed.
+Also called dabbrev, dynamic abbreviation is an important feature of Emacs clones to support programming.
+After typing the first few letters of an identifier, you may press Alt-/, causing PceEmacs to search backwards for identifiers that start the same and use it to complete the text you typed.
 A second Alt-/ searches further backwards.
-If there are no hits before the caret it starts searching forwards.
-With some practice, this system allows for very fast entering code with nice and readable identifiers (or other difficult long words).
+If there are no hits before the caret, it starts searching forwards.
+With some practice, this system allows for entering code very fast with nice and readable identifiers (or other difficult long words).